Frequently Asked Questions.

 No, we have not.
 The spring of 2015 was very slow to arrive and the summer has not really happened at all!
-Despite having lots of support from volunteers and friends progress has been far slower than we’d hoped and we are still at the digging out footings and putting in drainage stage.
-This is obviously disappointing as it means at least one more winter in our ‘rather basic caravan’ (to quote Ben Fogle) but as ever we have used the lessons learned to improve our ideas about what happens next.
+Despite having lots of support from volunteers and friends progress was far slower than we’d hoped and we reached a point where we reconsidered how feasible the project was without an army of people working on it.
+This was disappointing as it has so far meant further three more winters in our ‘rather basic caravan’ (to quote Ben Fogle) but as ever we have used the lessons learned to improve our ideas about what happens next.

 Do you have any photos of your house or the plans?

 See above for the answer to photos of the house!
 We don’t have detailed plans, at least in part because we are not even sure ourselves exactly what it will look like.
 The cob project is going to grow from the earth and everyone who helps build it will also help shape it.
 Having a proper image of what it will look like is like trying to predict what a child will look like as an adult.
 If you google for images of cob projects though you will get an idea of the sort of vision we have though.
 Curving walls, cosy nooks and spaces, an open plan main area for cooking, living and eating in, small private spaces each for sleeping and keeping our ‘stuff’, lots of natural materials and windows.